yaikobzeray/dev-journal/activity_log.md

 Learned about gRPC load balancing strategies: client-side vs proxy-based.
 Using Kubernetes services for now.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Thursday, 02 May 2024 — Entry 2

+Updated all project dependencies and reviewed changelogs for breaking changes.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*